barnabasJ/ash_training/labs/13-ash-ai-vectorization.md

 AshAi supports three vectorization strategies:

-- **`:after_action`** (used in this lab) - Synchronous, updates happen immediately in the same transaction.
-Best for: small datasets, real-time requirements
+- **`:ash_oban`** (used in this lab) - Asynchronous, updates happen in background jobs via Oban.
+Best for: production apps, large datasets, bulk operations. **Recommended for most use cases.**
-- **`:ash_oban`** - Asynchronous, updates happen in background jobs.
-Best for: large datasets, bulk operations
+- **`:after_action`** - Synchronous, updates happen immediately in the same transaction.
+Best for: small datasets, real-time requirements. **Warning**:
+  Can make your app slow!
 - **`:manual`** - No automatic updates, you control when to vectorize.
 Best for: custom workflows, optimization

-For this training app, `:after_action` is perfect.
-For production apps with millions of records, consider `:ash_oban`.
+**Why we use `:ash_oban` in this lab:**

+1. **Production-ready**: Doesn't block the main request
+2. **Resilient**: Oban retries failed jobs automatically
+3. **Observable**: You can monitor vectorization jobs in Oban dashboard
+4. **Scalable**: Can process thousands of tweets without slowing down your app

+The `:after_action` strategy would make every tweet creation wait for the OpenAI API call to complete before returning, which is not acceptable for production use.